NUISTGY/NUISTGY/README.md

 - 💻 Computer Science & Technology
 - 👨‍💻 Normal postgraduate boi
-- 📝 Use Spring backend, Vue.JS or React for frontend
+- 📝 Use Java Spring backend, Vue.JS or React for frontend
 - 🌟 Make something to improve the world
 - 💕 Opensource